Coleman-Weinberg dynamics of ultralight scalar dark matter and GeV-scale right-handed neutrinos: Dynamics in the early universe

 \section{Dynamics in the early universe}

 In the original proposal of Piazza and Pospelov \cite{Piazza:2010ye} the dark matter abundance was set by a choice of initial conditions for the misalignment of the scalar field.
 Oscillations onset at $3H=m_\phi$ and the dark matter relic density can be estimated straightforwardly given the initial misalignment.
 Batell, Ghalsasi, and Rai demonstrated in \cite{Batell:2022qvr} that there exists a regime in which the misalignment that determines the relic abundance is dictated by thermal properties.
 This then supplies a predictive relic density target, at least so long as initial misalignment is not too large (see \cref{init-cond-footy}).
+We also note that the ``freeze-in'' population of scalars $\phi$ is highly suppressed.
+This can be easily seen by comparing the dominant production channel $q\bar{q} \rightarrow H \rightarrow H \phi$ through the Higgs portal $\langle n \sigma v \rangle \sim |A|^2/T$ against Hubble rate $H\sim T^2/M_{\rm Pl}$.

 The dynamics of the scalar field in the CW potential differ qualitatively from the quadratic case considered in \cite{Piazza:2010ye,Batell:2022qvr}.
 In what follows we describe the evolution of the scalar field.
 We focus on initial conditions that are sufficiently small such that thermal misalignment dominates (see \cref{Preheating}).
 Much of our analysis mirrors the setup in \cite{Batell:2022qvr} and so we do not belabor points that are discussed in detail there.
 What is new is the shape of the effective potential, being stabilized by radiative corrections rather than by the bare scalar mass, and new degrees of freedom in the form of \HNLs.